(NOTE* – I capitalize several words that have other cultural, spiritual, and contextual meanings).

 Sometimes life is like a rough ride through busy traffic with a bowl of hot soup on your head.
 The closer you get to overwhelm, the more your social interactions feel like crisis management – from before your Mind.

-The First Wound is Hypervigilance.
+The First Wound is Hyper-Vigilance.

 The Second Wound is Comfort Seeking.